3-1-1-Codeup/project/README.md

     - https://sa2020.org/city-council-profiles

 ### Prepare Data
-*All functtons for the following preparation can be found in the wrangle.py file on our github repository.*
+*All functions for the following preparation can be found in the wrangle.py file on our github repository.*
 - Make case id the index
 - Handle null values
 - Remove features that are not needed